Yardbarker: History

 Another notable example would be in January 2008, Philadelphia Eagles quarterback Donovan McNabb used his blog on Yardbarker to lay out his vision for the coming season after the Eagles poor showing in the 2007 NFL season.

 Atlanta Falcons FB Ovie Mughelli leveraged the Yardbarker community for his nickname via a contest in 2008.

 Yardbarker's primary product was the Yardbarker Network.
 As of April 2011 over 900 blogs were part of the YBN, making it one of the largest sports blog networks on the web.
 Yardbarker was the exclusive blogging website of many high-profile athletes including NBA stars Greg Oden and Baron Davis, MLB player Phil Hughes, former UFC star Frank Shamrock and NFL quarterback Donovan McNabb.
 John Ryan of the San Jose Mercury News praised Yardbarker in November 2007 for its collection of blogs after reading a posting by Buffalo Bills running back Marshawn Lynch, as being one of the most extensive on the internet.

 In October 2008, Yardbarker announced a partnership with Widgetbox. to offer Yardbarker Network members widgets displaying dynamic content around the Yardbarker Network.
 To date over 600 installs of these widgets have occurred.

 In October 2010, Yardbarker was acquired by Fox Sports Interactive.
 In July 2015, the Yardbarker Network was re-branded as the FOX Sports Engage Network.
 On January 27, 2016, the FOX Sports Engage Network began terminating affiliate and advertising agreements with written notices sent via UPS.

-In July 2017, Yardbarker was acquired by YB Media, LLC from FOX Sports Interactive.

-In July 2021, Playmaker Capital Inc. acquired Yardbarker from YB Media, LLC.